 Given the comparative nature of our program, the knowledge of more than one language and national literature is essential.
 Our students work in a multitude of languages—Hindi, French, Spanish, Chinese, Hebrew, Italian, Latin, Arabic, Swahili—to name but a few.
 We welcome work in any language in which a student has interest and is able to take minimally 3 courses in which they work in the original language.
 In cases where a student does not have the necessary linguistic competence to undertake literary study, we are happy to help make arrangements to acquire the necessary proficiency through continued course work or summer study.

 Students with degrees in Comparative Literature develop habits of mind that serve them well in any number of professional endeavors.
 The ability to write well, to read critically, to argue analytically, and to speak eloquently, translates fluently to a variety of fields.
 Alumni have gone on to careers in a wide variety of fields, including academics, journalism, film, law, medicine, and business.
 Notable Lit alumni include A.O.
 Scott (1988), film critic for The New York Times; Kelefa Sanneh (1997), staff writer for The New Yorker; Elif Batuman (1999), author of The Possessed: Adventures with Russian Books and the People Who Read Them; Alexandra McCormack (2000), corporate lawyer with Skadden, Arps, Slate, Meagher & Flom in New York; B.J.
-Novak (2001), Actor (The Office, Inglorious Basterds); Rasheed Sabar (2005), portfolio manager for the Ellington Management Group hedge fund; and Cara Eisenpress (2007), cookbook author (In the Small Kitchen: 100 Recipes from Our Year of Cooking in the Real World).
+Novak (2001), Actor, Wrtiter, Director, (The Office, Inglorious Basterds); Rasheed Sabar (2005), portfolio manager for the Ellington Management Group hedge fund; and Cara Eisenpress (2007), cookbook author (In the Small Kitchen: 100 Recipes from Our Year of Cooking in the Real World).

 - Sandra Naddaff